rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 }
 ```

-We were interested in how it works: why it’s possible to do so many things with collections in Kotlin out of the box, even though they’re instances of the

-Java library classes.
-Now the answer should be clear: the last and sum functions are declared as extension functions, and are always imported by default in your Kotlin files!
+We were interested in how it works: why it’s possible to do so many things with collections in Kotlin out of the box, even though they’re instances of the Java library classes.
+Now the answer should be clear: the `last` and `sum` functions are declared as extension functions, and are always imported by default in your Kotlin files!

-The last function is no more complex than lastChar for String, discussed in the previous section: it’s an extension on the List class.
-For sum, we show a simplified declaration (the real library function works not only for Int numbers, but for any number types):
+The `last` function is no more complex than `lastChar` for `String`, discussed in the previous section: it’s an extension on the List class.
+For `sum`, we show a simplified declaration (the real library function works not only for `Int` numbers, but for any number types):

 ```kotlin
 fun <T> List<T>.last(): T { /* returns the last element */ }